uteq/laravel-move/README.md

 }
 ```

-### Supported Field types
-These are the currently supported fields in Move:
-- Country
-- Date
-- Files
-- Id
-- Number
-- Password
-- Select (with filter search)
-- Status
-- Text
-- Textarea

 ### Route prefix
 Move out of the box adds a prefix to your resources, that way it will never interfere with your own routes.